SolidBlock-cn/mishanguc/UpdateLog-en.md

 ### 1.4.3.1

-The fix update exclusive for 1.19.4.
+This is a fix update exclusively for 1.19.4.

 - Adjusted the placing rule of the wall light block and corner light block.
 The light can be placed only when the block has a sides shape or collision at the center of the surface, avoiding placing the light on the side where the center is empty.
 - Fixed the incorrect texture of the side of some road blocks.